 Open 9am to 2pm, 5.30pm to 8pm every day (except Sundays).Calle Lora Tamayo.

 There are two next door to each other up from Dia supermarket.
 Our favourite is the one by the bus stop almost on the corner.
 Lots of choice and the quality of fresh meat is good.
-There’s also a butcher on the lower level of the indoor market.

 Open 9am to 2pm, 5.30pm to 8pm every day (Sundays 10am to 2pm).
 Avenida Gonzalez Robles.